 Yes, Within the scope of the fund selection process for investments in other funds, an analysis and evaluation are conducted relating to how the fund manager ensures that the adverse impacts on sustainability factors are taken into account in a satisfactory manner for each fund.
-The fund manager takes into account the principal adverse impacts on sustainability factors (PAI).
+In addition, the fund manager takes into account the principal adverse impacts on sustainability factors (PAI) for direct investments and for funds in which a screening is conducted.
 This is conducted through one of the PAI tools developed by the Management Company, whereby any adverse impacts are identified and analysed.
-Companies that are considered as having high risks linked to PAI are primarily managed through exclusion or Asset Stewardship activities and engagement.
-The fund invests widely across several sectors and the PAI indicators that are relevant and prioritized highest will therefore differ between the fund's investments.
+Companies or issuers that are considered as having unacceptable risks linked to PAI are managed through exclusion, Asset Stewardship activities such as engagement and voting, or for investments in other funds, through dialogue with the current fund manager.
+The fund invests widely across several sectors and the PAI indicators that are relevant will therefore differ between the fund's investments.
 The quality and accessibility of the data also currently affects the integration and principal adverse impacts on sustainability in fund management.

 In addition to the Management Company's PAI tool, an exclusion strategy is also applied to the fund.
-The purpose of this is to ensure that the company is not involved in activities with a higher risk for adversely impacting sustainability factors.
-This applies to activities related to the production and distribution of controversial weapons, nuclear weapons, weapons and military equipment, alcohol, tobacco, cannabis, pornography, commercial gambling, fossil fuels, as well as companies that have verified violations of international norms and conventions related to human rights, the environment, employee rights or anticorruption and anti-bribery.
+The purpose of this is to ensure that the company or issuer is not involved in activities with a higher risk for adversely impacting sustainability factors.
+This applies to activities related to the production and distribution of controversial weapons, nuclear weapons, weapons and military equipment where the company or issuer is domiciled outside the EU or NATO, tobacco, cannabis, pornography, commercial gambling, fossil fuels, as well as companies or issuers that have verified violations of international norms and conventions related to human rights, the environment, employee rights or anti-corruption and anti-bribery.
 Any deviations are managed through exclusion.
 Controls regarding the fund's exclusion strategy are conducted at the time of investment as well as on an ongoing basis.